ashwinravi1259/docs-test-fork/README.md

 Before running any yarn scripts, be sure to do the following:

+no need to add further edit to it only commit wihtout merging

 - `cp .env.example .env` and fill in the secrets.